matsim-scenarios/matsim-scenario-template/README.md

 ### About this project

-This repository provides an open MATSim transport model for Leipzig, provided by the [Transport Systems Planning and Transport Telematics group](https://www.vsp.tu-berlin.de) of [Technische Universität Berlin](http://www.tu-berlin.de).
+This repository provides an open MATSim transport model for [name], provided by the [Transport Systems Planning and Transport Telematics group](https://www.vsp.tu-berlin.de) of [Technische Universität Berlin](http://www.tu-berlin.de).

 <a rel="TU Berlin" href="https://www.vsp.tu-berlin.de"><img src="https://svn.vsp.tu-berlin.de/repos/public-svn/ueber_uns/logo/TUB_Logo.png" width="15%" height="15%"/></a>

-This scenario contains a 25pct sample of Leipzig and its surrounding area; road capacities are accordingly reduced.
+This scenario contains a 25pct sample of [name] and its surrounding area; road capacities are accordingly reduced.
 The scenario is calibrated taking into consideration the traffic counts, modal split and mode-specific trip distance distributions.

 ### Licenses